 - Swelling of lymph nodes in front of the ear

-Dacryoadenitis can be diagnosed by examination of the eyes and lids.
-Special tests such as a
+Dacryoadenitis can be diagnosed by an examination of the eyes and lids.
+Special tests, such as a

 may be required to search for the cause.
-Sometimes biopsy will be needed to be sure that a is not present.
+Sometimes a biopsy will be needed to make sure that a is not present.

 Most patients will fully recover from dacryoadenitis.
-For conditions with more serious causes, such as sarcoidosis, the prognosis is that of the underlying condition.
+For more serious causes, such as sarcoidosis, the outlook depends on the disease that caused this condition.

 Swelling may be severe enough to put pressure on the eye and distort vision.
-Some patients first thought to have dacryoadenitis may turn out to have a malignancy of the lacrimal gland.
+Some patients who were first thought to have dacryoadenitis may turn out to have cancer of the lacrimal gland.

 Call your health care provider if swelling or pain increase despite treatment.

-Mumps can be prevented by immunization.
-Infection with gonococcus, the bacteria causing gonorrhea, can be avoided by the use of safe sex practices.
+Mumps can be prevented by getting vaccinated.
+You can avoid getting infected with gonococcus, the bacteria that cause gonorrhea, by using safe sex practices.
 Most other causes cannot be prevented.